 Applications for the awards are currently closed.

+We’re currently reviewing the awards, but we will be announcing a new round later this year.
 Please sign up to our newsletter for updates about awards activity.

 The Moving Image